SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 The ``DrawingBuilder`` structure defines three methods that implement parts of the result builder syntax.
-The ``buildBlock(_:)`` method adds support for writing a series of lines in a braced block.
+The ``buildBlock(_:)`` method adds support for writing a series of lines in a block of code.
-It combines the components in that braced block into a ``Line``.
+It combines the components in that block into a ``Line``.
 The ``buildEither(first:)`` and ``buildEither(second:)`` methods
 add support for ``if``-``else``.

-You can apply the ``@DrawingBuilding`` to a function's parameter, which uses the result builder to transform a closure passed to the function.
+You can apply the ``@DrawingBuilding`` to a function's parameter, which turns a closure passed to the function into the value that the result builder creates from that closure.
 For example:

 .. testcode:: result-builder